Morisset/NEBULATOM-tools/What2install_Starlight/README.md

     /home/natalia/Downloads/STARLIGHTv04/            [out_dir]

 Be careful, the total path cannot be too large (i.e. STARLIGHT will complain if your directories are like `/home/natalia/projects/schools/2017/nebulatom3/hands_on/natalia/starlight/STARLIGHTv04/`).
+Also please avoid spaces in directory names.

 Save your `grid_example1.in` and try to run STARLIGHT:

     ./Starlight_v04_Mac.exe < grid_example1.in

+If STARLIGHT complains it has not found a file, the most likely culprit is your directory path: it may be too large.
+Try moving your files so that your path is smaller (or symlink to it in a smaller path), edit the `grid_example1.in` to reflect your changes, and please try again.

 After it has finished, inspect the creation date and the contents of the following files: